-Dreamtime 2023 will be held in Adelaide from 7th to 9th of November 2023.
-This event brings together the Australian business events industry with qualified incentive buyers from around the world to participate in networking events and showcase Australia's best experiences and products.
+Dreamtime 2023 was held in Adelaide from 7 November to 9 November.
+This event brings together Australian business events industry professionals with qualified incentive buyers from around the world to participate in one-on-one business appointments and networking events to showcase Australia's best experiences and products.

-Around 300 delegates from Australia and around the world are expected to attend Dreamtime 2023 over the 3-day event.
+Around 300 delegates from Australia and around the world attended Dreamtime 2023 over the 3-day event.